How to Plant and Grow Fruiting Pear Trees

 A close up horizontal image of a hand from the bottom of the frame grasping a pear growing on a tree, ready to harvest pictured on a soft focus background.

-And you’ll need to study them often for the first harvest season or two.
 Note when they are the shape and size of mature pears you’ve purchased in the past, or when they look like the photos in cultivar descriptions – that’s when they’re ready to pick.

 Once you’ve picked them, they’ll ripen at room temperature.
 This usually takes about four or five days, but check them once a day.